platipy/spyral/README.rst

 Spyral
 ======

-Spyral is a library/engine for developing 2D games in Python 2.X, with a focus in rapid development and clean design.
+Spyral is a library/engine for developing 2D games in Python 2.X, with a focus on rapid development and clean design.
 Any system that runs Pygame should be able to run Spyral.
 Instead of ``import pygame``, you'll just use ``import spyral`` instead.

 What does Spyral offer?
 -----------------------